Curvettes and clusters of infinitely near points: Proximity matrices for clusters of infinitely near points

 \section{Proximity matrices for clusters of infinitely near points}

-\Nr Let $R$ be a two-dimensional regular local ring.
-Let $\Omega (R)$ be the set of all two-dimensional regular local subrings of $\mathcal{K}$ containing $R$.
-Note that if $S \in \Omega (R)$, then $\mm_S \cap R = \mm_R$.
-As the set $\Omega (R)$ consists of infinitely many elements, it would be useful to deal with suitable finite subsets:
+\Nr Let $\Omega (R)$ be the set of all two-dimensional regular local subrings of $\mathcal{K}$ containing the ring $R$.
+Notice that if $S \in \Omega (R)$, then $\mm_S \cap R = \mm_R$.
+Since the set $\Omega (R)$ consists of infinitely many elements, it would be more appropriate to deal with suitable finite subsets, which are described in the following definition.